These are the Best Music Player apps for Android in Summer 2021!

-It seems like we have been able to listen to music with pocketable devices since forever.
-Now granted, it hasn’t always been from our smartphones and we used to have dedicated MP3 devices for listening to our music on the go.
+It seems like we’ve been able to listen to music with pocketable devices since forever.
+It hasn’t always been from our smartphones and we used to have dedicated MP3 devices for listening to our music on the go.
+But it was a thing people did, and it has been since Walkmans were all the rage in the 80s.
 But nowadays, pretty much any phone allows you to install your music streaming service of choice and can even fit some songs on its internal storage as well.
-But you probably want something that is a little bit better than what comes with your current smartphone (if it even comes with one at all).
-Well then, don’t despair: I’m here to help you again, with a curated list that picks up from the best Android apps list to give you something that focuses only on music playback and streaming!
+But you probably want something that’s a little bit better than what comes with your current smartphone (if it even comes with one at all).

+We’re here to help you again with a curated list that picks up from the best Android apps list, to give you something that focuses only on music playback and streaming.
 Here are some of our top picks for the best music player apps available for Android.
 From normal music streaming services to apps that allow you to play your locally downloaded music, and even apps that do both, this is going to be a good one.
-Dive in to learn more!

 Spotify is always at the top of our list, and for good reason, as Spotify is one of the best music streaming apps currently available, period.
 There are so many good things I have to say about Spotify that it really gets pretty hard doing it over and over again.
 It’s my streaming service of choice for a reason.
-Not only can you stream music from around the world, but you can also use the app to play locally stored music too, making it just the one app that most users would need on their phone.
+Not only can you stream music from around the world, but you can also use the app to play locally stored music too, making it the one app most users would need on their phone.

 If you’re on the lookout for one of the best music player apps out there, this might be pretty close.

-iHeartRadio is way different from what you might think as conventional streaming app, and instead focuses on streaming something a little bit different: radio stations!
-And in this sense, it is a lot more similar to tuning into AM or FM radio than it is to actually streaming music.
+iHeartRadio is way different from what you might think as a conventional streaming app, and instead focuses on streaming something a little bit different — radio stations!
+In this sense, it’s a lot more similar to tuning into AM or FM radio than it is to actually streaming music.
 So if you like doing things the old school way, this is as good as it gets.

-As the name implies, it is a radio streaming application where people can listen to a variety of stations according to their personal tastes.
+As the name implies, it’s a radio streaming application where people can listen to a variety of stations according to their personal tastes.
 It contains radio shows, podcasts, news, and sports content.
 It also includes AM and FM radio stations.
-And best of all, it’s completely free!
+Best of all, it’s completely free!

-Tidal has a big thing going for them that not many other streaming services have: it features lossless audio.
+Tidal has a big thing going for them that not many other streaming services have — it features lossless audio.
 It’s set to face competition from none other than Spotify as the company recently announced that Spotify HiFi is a thing.
 Tidal pioneered the concept of streaming lossless music, and having CD-quality music without having to own CDs or without having to download FLAC files is pretty darn great.
 Once we get past the lossless aspect of things, Tidal still remains a pretty compelling package with access to a claimed library of 70 million songs.

-We think it’s one of the best music player apps in the market because of the lossless quality it offers, though, which is a boon for audiophiles.
+We think it’s one of the best music player apps in the market because of the lossless quality it offers, which is a boon for audiophiles.

 YouTube, the digital video platform, is considered “the king of free apps” par excellence because it gives you access to an enormous library of media, which also includes music.
 But YouTube Music, while using the same platform like YouTube, is a different thing entirely.
 It mixes YouTube’s name and brand as well as its enormous popularity and joins that with a library of over 40 million songs (and that’s without counting in videos), and a free tier that packs pretty much the same limitations as the YouTube app for videos.

 The best part about the YouTube identity is that all your liked music from over the years is also carried along, so you can dip into nostalgia with ease.
 The paid tier removes ads and gives you access to features such as background playback.
 The free version does leave a few things to be desired though, so if you aren’t willing to shell something out, it’s best you go with a different option in this list.

 Musixmatch has actually been one of my favorite apps for years, not only because it works as a standalone music player for you to playback your locally downloaded tracks, but because it also adds extra functionality to other apps.
-It is focused on live lyrics and does a pretty good job at it.
+It’s focused on live lyrics and does a pretty good job at it.
 It allows you to play locally downloaded music and gives you, first and at the forefront, the lyrics to whatever you’re listening to.

 Don’t have locally downloaded music?
 Then you can also use it for displaying live lyrics on apps like Spotify using something called FloatingLyrics.
 It’s one of the most versatile and overall best music player app on this list.

 Shuttle Music Player

-I might hear you say now by this point of the list “But Arol, I don’t like streaming my music through the internet and I don’t want any fancy features that will make my phone slow or take up valuable space or resources, I just want something that will play my MP3 files!”.
-And I have options for you too, starting with Shuttle.
+I might hear you say now by this point in the list “But Arol, I don’t like streaming my music through the internet and I don’t want any fancy features that will make my phone slow or take up valuable space or resources.
+I just want something that will play my MP3 files!”
+I have options for you too, starting with Shuttle.

 Finally, there’s no way we can make a music app roundup without giving Poweramp a shoutout.
 Poweramp is, well, kind of an ugly duckling compared to the rest of the apps in this list.
 But looks are not the point of it.
 This app’s whole point is purely being function over form, and the function more than makes up for the lack of form.

-It supports a bunch of formats, it supports hi-res audio whenever the device supports it, has internal 64-bit processing, and that’s just to mention a handful of the features Poweramp comes with.
+It supports a bunch of formats, it supports hi-res audio whenever the device supports it, it has internal 64-bit processing, and that’s just to mention a handful of the features Poweramp comes with.
 It’s really that great.
 If you can look past the app’s utilitarian UI and pay a one-time license for the full version, you got yourself one of the best music player apps available on Android.